rhodyprog4ds/BrownFall20/assignments/03-exploratory.md

 For each dataset:
+1. Include a markdown header with a title for your analysis
 1. Load the data to a notebook as a `DataFrame` from url.
 1. Explore the dataset in a notebook enough to describe its structure
   - shape